-Welcome to our Newfoundland Family Wildlife Adventure.
-Join Angela and Jennifer plus their dad for a week of family fun and adventure on the eastern edge of North America.
-Our new family vacation program is designed to engage, enrich, and entertain all generations.
+Welcome to our 2017 Newfoundland Family Wildlife Adventure.
+Join River and Willow plus their mom for a week of family fun and adventure on the eastern edge of North America.
+Our family vacation program is designed to engage, enrich, and entertain all generations.
 During the days you will join other travelling families and watch whales, measure giant squid, study puffins, walk through lighthouses, watch salmon jump in wild rivers, and visit science centres.
 During the evening we can enjoy the hotel’s swimming pool, take a haunted stroll through the new world’s oldest European city, and enjoy a family bonfire on the beach.
 There are many optional fun activities.
 You will experience the company of the world’s largest gathering of humpback whales as they swim among some of the planet’s most spectacular seabird reserves.
 You will explore the wonders of the ocean and flavours of the north.
 Caribou, moose, icebergs, and more add to our subarctic tales of ocean riches and adventure off Newfoundland and Labrador.
 We invite you to join us on a safe but thrilling adventure that will take your kids away from their computer and game screens and give them an unforgettable encounter with life and adventure, and their own family, in the natural world.

 Join us for a visit to the continent’s largest puffin colony.
 As a student biologist in 1979, Dave was tasked with counting the murres, puffins, gulls, and kittiwakes of this huge seabird reserve.
 Learn about these different colourful seabirds and help us provide an estimate of their numbers any way you can.
 How do you count 10 gazillion or is there a more accurate number we can figure out?
-Population estimates like this are an important way to figure out the health of the world’s ocean.
+Population counts like this are an important way to figure out the health of the world’s ocean.

 This colony is the world’s second largest storm petrel colony and the continent’s second largest murre colony.
 We will see tens of thousands of seabirds with their chicks but since the petrels are nocturnal they may elude us.
 Numerous pelagic or offshore seabirds such as shearwaters and skuas also frequent the area.
 It will be fun trying to keep the kids busy watching (and counting) the hundreds of thousands — or gazillions — of seabirds since members of the world’s largest gathering of acrobatic humpbacks will be trying to capture their attention too.

 During lunch Dave will review seabird censusing methods and you will join the other families for a sampling of the delicious seafood flavours from coastal Newfoundland and Labrador.
 (That is a fancy way of saying our lunch can be fish and chips or lobster or something else from our restaurant menu.
-Dave will talk a little.
+Carolyn and Dave will talk a little.
 We will all still be having fun!)

 The afternoon takes us to the most easterly point in North America where we wander tunnels, walk to a lighthouse, and look out for more whales.
 We should be back at the hotel for 4:00 pm so everyone can enjoy the swimming pool, parents can visit the gym, and everyone can relax before our welcoming dinner.
 Other than our farewell dinner families will have the choice of going to one of the many downtown restaurants independently for the other evening meals.